quicwg/base-drafts/draft-ietf-quic-http.md

 DUPLICATE_PUSH in relation to certain parts of the response is similarly important.
 Due to reordering, DUPLICATE_PUSH frames can arrive before the corresponding PUSH_PROMISE frame, in which case the request headers of the push would not be immediately available.
-Clients which receive a DUPLICATE_PUSH frame for an as-yet-unknown Push ID can either delay generating new requests for content referenced following the DUPLICATE_PUSH frame until the request headers become available, or can initiate requests for discovered resources and cancel
+Clients that receive a DUPLICATE_PUSH frame for an as-yet-unknown Push ID can either delay generating new requests for content referenced following the DUPLICATE_PUSH frame until the request headers become available, or can initiate requests for discovered resources and cancel